Using a Bridging Loan

 6. Adding Value To Your Investment with Planning Permission

-To overcome this issue, you can apply for a bridging loan which will allow you to purchase the land or property in question, you can then apply for planning permission and once this is granted, sell your property on for a profit or develop it yourself, bridging finance allows you to do these types of deals very effectively.
+To overcome this issue, you can apply for a bridging loan which will allow you to purchase the land or property in question and then apply for planning permission and once this is granted.

 7. Financing Purchases At Property Auctions

-This opens up a new market to many buyers and Auctions can be a great place to find hidden gems to add to your property portfolio; at a great price.
+This opens up a new market to buyers and auctions can be a great place to find hidden gems to add to your property portfolio; at a great price.